William Joynson-Hicks, 1st Viscount Brentford

 William Joynson-Hicks, 1st Viscount Brentford, PC, PCni, DL (23 June 1865 – 8 June 1932), known as Sir William Joynson-Hicks, Bt, from 1919 to 1929 and popularly known as Jix, was an English solicitor and Conservative Party politician.

 He first attracted attention in 1908 when he defeated Winston Churchill, a Liberal Cabinet Minister at the time, in a by-election for the seat of North-West Manchester but is best known as a long-serving and controversial Home Secretary in Stanley Baldwin's Second Government from 1924 to 1929.
-He gained a reputation for strict authoritarianism, opposing Communism and clamping down on nightclubs and what he saw as indecent literature.
+He gained a reputation for pious authoritarianism, opposing Communism and clamping down on nightclubs and what he saw as indecent literature.
 He also played an important role in the fight against the introduction of the Church of England Revised Prayer Book, and in lowering the voting age for women from 30 to 21.

 Early life and career

 Background and early life

 William Hicks, as he was initially called, was born in Canonbury, London on 23 June 1865.
 He was the eldest of four sons and two daughters of Henry Hicks, of Plaistow Hall, Kent, and his wife Harriett, daughter of William Watts.
 Hicks was a prosperous merchant and senior evangelical Anglican layman who demanded the very best from his children.

 William Hicks was educated at Merchant Taylors' School, London (1875–81).
 He "took the pledge" (to abstain from alcohol) at the age of 14 and kept it all his life.